moriss/Cs50x_practice_21/README.md

 9th April 24

+Below hash block stays on top but can be changed.
+Updates are latest on top.
 #####################
-You are going to be working on the files in this repo to convert them into a more digestible and easy to access resource for introductory C code.
+You are going to be working on the files in this repo to convert them into a more digestible and easy-to-access resource for introductory C code.

 This file explains where you are.
 It will also be a chronological reference point as to the tasks you've had to carry out such as cloning github locally and using the cs50 library locally etc, and where you have put instructions/guides on how to do these.